kgateway-dev/community/CONTRIBUTING.md

 Flaky tests are a common source of issues and a good place to start contributing to the project.
 You can find these issues by filtering with the `Type: CI Test Flake` label.
 If you see a test that is failing regularly, you can leave a comment asking if someone is working on it.

 ### Community Assignments
-We welcome community contributions and encourage members to self-assign issues they'd like to work on.
+We welcome community contributions and encourage members to work on issues.
 To maintain an active and healthy development environment, we have the following policies:

+### Assignment Process
+- **Organization members**: Can self-assign issues using the GitHub assignee dropdown
+- **External contributors**: Should comment on the issue expressing interest in working on it.
+A maintainer will then assign the issue to you
+- **Note**: We previously attempted to support the `/assign` command ([kgateway#11674](https://github.com/kgateway-dev/kgateway/issues/11674)) but closed it as it needed more consideration

 ### Stale Assignment Policy
 - **Timeframe**: If an assignee hasn't made any visible progress (comments, commits, or draft PRs) within **3 weeks** of assignment, the issue may be considered stale